Can Behavioural Economics Save Marketing?

 - We feel most comfortable when our behaviour conforms to recognised social norms relating to concepts such as fairness and social responsibility.

 - Humans are not the selfish, independent thinking agents that economics would have us believe.
 We will often hold back from behaviour that we believes treats others unfairly or lacks respect for others.

-- Although people usually have clear explicit goals when making a purchase (e.g. I want a new car), they do not have full access to their psychological goals (e.g. security and adventure) that help drive brand choice.
+- Although people usually have clear explicit goals when making a purchase (e.g. I want a new car), they do not have full access to their psychological (implicit) goals (e.g. belonging and certainty) that help drive brand choice.
 For this reason there is no point using direct questioning to try to uncover these implicit goals.
 Our preferences also change over time and so consumer demand is continuously shifting in response to many influences.

 - Intrinsic motivations, such as mastery and autonomy, can be more powerful at driving our behaviour than carrots and sticks, especially when the activity is not routine.
 Indeed, research has shown that extrinsic motivators, such as bonuses, often reduce motivation and performance when applied to creative tasks.

 As you can imagine these insights can be employed in any environment where behavioural change is needed.
 This could be to tackle health and safety issues, reduce waste, improve compliance with good working practices, address employee motivation, or improve the effectiveness of communication.